 Having staked its claim as the nation's new favourite tipple, a gin is now one of the most popular orders at the bar.

-And while gin bars are becoming a dime a dozen, offering keen drinkers plenty to indulge in, there is a wealth of exciting gins you might not yet have heard of - including one made in Leeds.
+And while gin bars are becoming a dime a dozen, offering keen drinkers plenty to indulge in, there is a wealth of exciting gins you might not yet have heard of - including several made right here in Yorkshire.

 This hand-crafted gin is proudly distilled and bottled in the heart Leeds and incorporates some of Yorkshire's finest botanical ingredients, including the region's famous forced rhubarb, juniper berries, coriander and ginger, all of which are as locally sourced as possible.